dde/qqcs/README.md

 The QQCS software renders the simulation.
 The system allows a student to quickly construct a circuit using a linear notation motivated by the circuits themselves, and to acquire the information to analyze an algorithm quickly without the need for tedious calculations.

-## Introduction

 The following gate sequence \[6\] may or may not implement a controlled Hadamard gate.
 How is one to tell?

 <img src="img/Screen Shot 2020-05-03 at 3.41.56 PM.png" alt="equivalent gate sequence for a controlled Hadamard gate"/>

-Writing a program in QASM \[6\] will give you counts at the end, but it will be difficult to say for sure those counts represent a controlled H-gate

-You can write a QuTIP \[9\] program in Python, or use Python interactively to invoke QuTIP functions after studying QuTIP and the Num.py library

-Or you can interactively enter a single QQCS statement

-## A QQCS Statement

-Here is the interactive QQCS statement and its output to answer the question (the \[ 1\] is the line number prompt):
+QQCS answers the question with a single intereactive statement.
+The \[ 1\] is the line number prompt.

 ```
 [ 1] :_H:_Sa:Cx:_H:_T:Cx:_T:_H:_S:_X:S_